tlc/sonos-dash-cycles/README.md

 documentation for what types of cycle actions you can send.

 Note the action with two strings in the configuration above.
-Generally, sending a favorite/\* URL will cause it play.
+Generally, sending a favorite/\* URL will cause Sonos to play it.
 But there is a [scenario](https://github.com/jishi/node-sonos-http-api/issues/159) where Pandora stations don't immediately play.
 Hence the two actions in my example.